AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 When we created this project, it added an XML element for us, a RelativeLayout.

 > Instructor Note: Point out the RelativeLayout tag already existing.
-Ask if anyone remembers the other Layout discussed earlier, and have them change it to the LinearLayout and add a vertical orientation
+Ask if anyone remembers the other Layout discussed earlier, and have them change it to the LinearLayout and add a vertical orientation.

 We just changed our RelativeLayout to a LinearLayout, so our elements will be displayed vertically on the screen.